Day trading risk

 No. Since the securities are collateral for the margin loan, the firm decides which securities to sell to protect its interests.

 Yes.
 These changes often take effect immediately and may result in a margin call.
 If you are unable to satisfy the call, the firm may sell securities in your account(s).

 No. An extension may be allowed under certain conditions, but the firm is not obligated to provide one.

 Quarterly Order Routing Practices Report

 Lincoln Financial Advisors (LFA) prepares a quarterly order routing practices report pursuant to a U.S. Securities and Exchange Commission (SEC) rule that requires all brokerage firms to make these practices publicly available.
 The report provides information on the routing of non-directed orders, that is, any orders that customers have not specifically instructed to be routed to a particular venue for execution.

-LFA transmits non-directed orders to our clearing firms, who may then route customer orders to various venues for execution.
-We offer brokerage account services through two clearing firms: National Financial Services, LLC®, (NFS) a Fidelity® Investments Company and Pershing, LLC®, an affiliate of Bank of New York Mellon.
-Brokerage account statements from LFA will clearly indicate which clearing firm serves your account.
+LFA transmits non-directed orders to our clearing firm, who may then route customer orders to various venues for execution.
+We offer brokerage account services through: National Financial Services, LLC®.